nikstar/FvGPX/README.md

-# ThGPX
+# GPX.swift

-This library parses GPX files [according to spec](https://www.topografix.com/gpx.asp).
-It parses dates, but otherwise does not attempt to do anything smart and stays close to the schema.
-All structs and properies are documented, feel free to browse [sources](Sources/ThGPX)
+**GPX.swift** parses GPX [according to spec](https://www.topografix.com/gpx.asp).

+Dates are parsed, but otherwise this package does not attempt to do anything smart and stays close to the schema.
+All structs and properies are documented, feel free to browse [sources](Sources/GPX)

 ```swift
 import ThGPX